 Thomas Müller: 53 Goals

-Thomas Müller is currently in his 15th Champions League season as a Bayern Munich player, scoring in 14 of these (only failing in 2018-19).
+Thomas Müller just played his 15th Champions League season as a Bayern Munich player, scoring in 14 of these (only failing in 2018-19).

 Since his competition debut in 2008-09, he’s scored 53 goals and has 23 assists.
 His goal tally is more than double that of any other German player in the competition: Mario Gomez (26).

 He’s won the Champions League on two occasions with Bayern Munich, in both 2012-13 and 2019-20.